-6The exact set of controls is specified in descriptions to figures presenting each of the estimation results.
+13The exact set of controls is specified in the descriptions to figures presenting each of the estimation results.

-Figure 8: Linear IRFs of intermediates intensity to productivity and monetary shocks
+Figure 9: Linear IRFs of intermediates intensity to productivity and monetary shocks

-Notes: Panel (a) shows estimated IRFs of intermediates intensity to a productivity shock based on Fernald (2014), using specification in (19); the set of controls includes one lead of productivity shock and one lag of intermediates intensity, productivity shock, (log) real GDP, (log) total factor productivity, as well as a time trend.
-Panel (b) shows estimated IRFs of intermediates intensity to a monetary shock based on Romer and Romer (2004), using specification in (19); the set of controls includes one lead of monetary shock and one lag of intermediates intensity, monetary shock, (log) real GDP, federal funds rate, as well as a time trend.
+Notes: Panel (a) shows estimated IRFs of intermediates intensity to a productivity shock based on Fernald (2014), using specification in (20); the set of controls includes one lead of productivity shock and one lag of intermediates intensity, productivity shock, (log) real GDP, (log) total factor productivity, as well as a time trend.
+Panel (b) shows estimated IRFs of intermediates intensity to a monetary shock based on Romer and Romer (2004), using specification in (20); the set of controls includes one lead of monetary shock and one lag of intermediates intensity, monetary shock, (log) real GDP, (log) total factor productivity, as well as a time trend.
+Panel (b) shows estimated IRFs of intermediates intensity to a monetary shock based on Romer and Romer (2004), using specification in (20); the set of controls includes one lead of monetary shock and one lag of intermediates intensity, monetary shock, (log) real GDP, federal funds rate, as well as a time trend.
 Dotted lines represent 95% confidence bands.

-tistically significant at 5% level at 1-,3-,4- and 5-year horizons.
-Another important aspect is that the responses estimated allowing for non-linearities match the magnitudes of responses generated by the quantitative model; recall that in Figure 5(b) I reported that a baseline generated by a one-time 3% aggregate productivity improvement also generates a rise in average intermediates intensity of around 0.06.
+a 3% productivity expansion increases intermediates intensity by around 0.06 at the peak.
+Importantly, these differences imply that the responses estimated allowing for non-linearities are not equal to linear IRFs scaled by the size of the shock, suggesting an important role for size effects.
+Moreover, Panel (e) shows that the coefficient representing size effects is statistically significant at 5% level at 1-,3-,4- and 5- year horizons.
+Another important aspect is that the responses estimated allowing for non-linearities match the magnitudes of responses generated by the quantitative model; recall that in Figure 6(b) I reported that a baseline generated by a one-time 3% aggregate productivity improvement also generates a rise in average intermediates intensity of around 0.06.

-Figure 9(b) considers productivity contractions.
+Figure 10(b) considers productivity contractions.
 A 1% productivity contraction does not generate a drop in intermediates intensity, whereas a 3% contraction generates a modest drop in intermediates intensity of 0.02 at the trough.
 The latter suggest presence of sign effects: productivity contractions do not produce drops in intermediates intensity of the same magnitude as the rises in intensity produced by productivity expansions.
 Panel (e) suggests such sign effects are statistically significant at 5% level at all horizons beyond impact.
-Importantly, the quantitative version of my model produces size effects of the same direction and magnitude; as can be seen in Figure 5(b), a baseline generated by a one-time 3% aggregate productivity contraction has average intermediates intensity drop by just around 0.01 at the trough.
+Importantly, the quantitative version of my model produces size effects of the same direction and magnitude; as can be seen in Figure 6(b), a baseline generated by a one-time 3% aggregate productivity contraction has average intermediates intensity drop by just around 0.01 at the trough.

-In Figure 9(c) I turn to the effect of monetary expansions on intermediates intensity.
+In Figure 10(c) I turn to the effect of monetary expansions on intermediates intensity.
 A 100bp monetary easing raises intermediates intensity by around 0.01 at the peak, whereas a 300bp easing produces a rise of close to 0.08.
 Once again, size effects are present and Panel (f) confirms that they are statistically significant at 5% level at 3-,4- and 5-year horizons.
 As for monetary contractions, Panel (d) shows that a 100bp tightening produces close to no drop in intermediates intensity, while a larger 300bp tightening delivers a drop of around 0.02 at the trough.
-Just like in
+Just like in the case of productivity changes, sign effects are detected: monetary contractions produce drops in intermediates intensity that are much smaller in mag-

-Figure 9: Non-linear IRFs of intermediates intensity to productivity and monetary shocks
+Figure 10: Non-linear IRFs of intermediates intensity to productivity and monetary shocks